Penecruz/VAICOMPRO-Community/README.md

 ## Patch Notes

-VAICOMPRO Community Edition V2.8.1.0
+VAICOMPRO Community Edition V2.8.1.1

 - Added Mirage F1
 - Added MB-339 (WIP- it is detected but not complete)
 - Added KA-50 Black Shark 3
 - Added Interactive Kneeboard now gets disabled when slider is in the DM/OFF position
-- Added the option to use other than system language via the VoiceAttack settings page
 - Fixed error in Export script
 - Fixed the issue with too many modules causing undesired behaviour
+- Fixed Kneeboard title version number overlap
 - Improved detection method of DCS installations (custom path overide)
 - Improved Hot Mic switch in cockpit to not interfere with Hot Mic in config selection
 - Improved Hot Mic in config is changeable again (and gets saved/loaded correctly)
 - Changed license text on msi installation
 - Changed GUI labels to Community Edition.
-- Changed all versions to 2.8.1.0
+- Changed all versions to 2.8.1.1
 - Changed all relevant VAICOM PRO texts to VAICOM PRO Community Edition
 - Removed old licenses from GUI.
 - Removed AIRIO.vap, renamed VAICOM.vap back